whyisdifficult/jiratui/docs/users/usage/index.md

 You can move around in the UI with the `tab` key or, by using your mouse.
 However, if you want to move faster you can jump to some of the components by pressing a single key.
 Some components in UI indicate between parenthesis the key that you can use to jump to them.
 For example, to quickly jump to the Project dropdown you can simply click `p`.
-If the focus is currently on a component you need to press `esc` to move the focus out and then the key you desired.
+If the focus is currently on a component you need to press `esc` to move the focus out of the current component and then press the key you desire.
 The following table summaries the hot-keys and the component they activate.

 | Key | Component                                         |
 |-----|---------------------------------------------------|